nuxeo/doc.nuxeo.com-rest-api/src/rest-api/endpoints/management-endpoint/blobs-endpoint.md

 ### Status Codes

 - 200 *OK* - Success.
+- 409 *Conflict* - A garbage collect is already in progress.
 - 501 *OK* - Not implemented.

 This garbage collection is only implemented on instances working with: